 The Institute for Worship Studies was conceived in the early 1990s by Robert Webber.
 The goal from the beginning was to offer academic courses to train pastors, music ministers, worship leaders, theologians, church leaders and lay people to understand and practice renewed worship.

 In the mid-nineties, two programs were begun in conjunction with established seminaries.
 A program of studies leading toward the Doctor of Ministry (D.Min.) was begun in connection with Northern Baptist Seminary in Lombard, Illinois.
 At the same time a Master of Theological Studies (M.T.S.) in worship studies was established at Tyndale Seminary in Toronto, Canada.
-These programs of study still exist.

 Numerous applications were made to Northern by music ministers and worship leaders who had completed their master’s degrees in music, but wanted doctorates in worship studies.
 Because a Master’s in Divinity was required for entrance into the D.Min., these students were rejected for graduate study.